mskill/malika/GitHub - Part 1.md

 To go to the folder “Downloads” use: `cd Downloads`

-- Create a empty folder in Downloads using SSH repository link that we have created in GitHub Repository as:
+Create a folder in Downloads using SSH repository link that we have created in GitHub Repository as:

 `git clone pastesshrepositorylinkhere`